Helpful cooking tools to have on-hand

 - Break out the beans.
 Vegetarian protein sources (like beans) tend to be cheaper and more environmentally friendly than meat or fish.
 You can use canned or dried beans.
 Dried beans tend to be less expensive than canned beans and are often lower in sodium.
 When using dried beans, soak them overnight in water and drain them in the morning before using.

-Save time when prepping meals for your slow cooker
+Save time when prepping meals for your slow cooker or pressure cooker

 Pre-prep your ingredients the night before.
 Refrigerate them in a covered bowl.
 Wake up, pour them into the slow cooker, turn it on, and get on with your day.